davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 - people who hold or have held at least one office from a list of previously selected Portuguese public offices (e.g.: *minister, party leader, ambassador*, etc.)

 In addition to the results of these queries, we manually selected some identifiers of personalities not covered by the SPARQL queries defined above, many of them from an international political context, but who interact with Portuguese personalities.
 We also added all the identifiers of political parties to which the personalities collected are affiliated.
 This process resulted in a total of 1,757 personalities and 37 political parties.
 It should be noted that some of the parties included are now defunct and/or from an international context.
-For each of the identifiers of the personalities and parties, we downloaded the corresponding page from Wikidata using another public *endpoint*[^2].
+For each of the identifiers of the personalities and parties, we downloaded the corresponding page from Wikidata using another [public endpoint](https://www.wikidata.org/wiki/Special:EntityData?){:target="_blank"}.

 For each political figure we selected: their Wikidata identifier, their most common name and alternative names, i.e. combinations of first names and surnames.
 Based on these three fields, we created an index in ElasticSearch [@10.5555/2904394] using its default configuration, not making use of any extra functionality such as $n$-gram parsers.